mateuspontess/task-organizer/readme.md

 ## 🖥️ About the project

+This is a simples CRUD application fully structured with Clean Architecture.
 Task Organizer is a simple CRUD application for users to register and organize their personal tasks.

 ---